openhab/openhab-alexa/USAGE.md

     * Supported item type:
       * Dimmer
       * Number
-    * Default category: SPEAKER
-    * Supports additional properties:
+    * Supported metadata parameters:
       * range=`<minValue:maxValue>`
         * defaults to `[0:100]` for Dimmer and `[-10:10]` for Number item types if omitted
       * default=`<number>`
         * defaults to midpoint range spread if omitted
       * increment=`<number>`
         * defaults to increment=INCREASE/DECREASE (Dimmer) or increment=1 (Number) if omitted
+    * Default category: SPEAKER
   * `EqualizerController.modes`
     * Items that represent a list of equalizer modes supported by an audio system.
 Set supported modes using `supportedModes="MOVIE,MUSIC,TV"` parameter.
 The mode listed in additional properties are the only ones supported by the Alexa API currently.
 For the mapping, default item type mapping (listed below) can be used or if necessary, add each state to the parameters similar to how it is done with other interfaces.
     * Supported item type:
       * Number [MOVIE=1, MUSIC=2, NIGHT=3, SPORT=4, TV=5]
       * String [MOVIE=movie, MUSIC=music, NIGHT=night, SPORT=sport, TV=tv]
-    * Default category: SPEAKER
-    * Supports additional properties:
+    * Supported metadata parameters:
       * MOVIE=`<state>`
       * MUSIC=`<state>`
       * NIGHT=`<state>`
       * SPORT=`<state>`
       * supportedModes=`<modes>`
         * defaults to, depending on the parameters provided, either user-based or default item type-based mapping.
+    * Default category: SPEAKER
   * `ContactSensor.detectionState`
     * Items that represent a contact sensor that can be used to trigger Alexa routines.
 (Currently not usable as proactive reporting not supported yet)
     * Supported item type: